twstokes/guest_toggle/README.md

 ## Getting started

-1. Install [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/) on your Asus router
+1. Install [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/) on your ASUS router
 2. Create a guest network and disable intranet access
 3. Enable SSH access in Administration
 4. Generate a passwordless SSH keypair